 The DevOps movement has brought a great deal of validity to this concept.
 Multi-functional teams worked together to manage software from conception to delivery and beyond, ensuring that the application is supported by the same team that developed it.
 And because of continuous integration and continuous deployment strategies, the code base is rarely fully tested before it becomes the production version.

 Monitoring is Common for SaaS Applications

 Instead, today’s DevOps teams own the application through development and into production.
-Cloud deployment, a hallmark of DevOps, makes it even more difficult, because the cloud application environment is very different from a hosted one.
-The performance and behavior of the deployed application can be very different than what they might expect, based on architecture and development practices.
+Cloud deployment, a hallmark of DevOps, makes it even more difficult because the cloud application environment is very different from a hosted one.
+The performance and behavior of the deployed application can be very different from what they might expect, based on architecture and development practices.